For school administrators, admissions and enrollment goals are always of primary concern.

 - Assigning a few new student profiles to each faculty member at the beginning of the year and encouraging them to develop mentorship connections.

-- Creating orientation sessions and materials to familiarize students with their peers, academic resources, and advisors.
+- Creating orientation sessions to familiarize students with their peers, available resources, student services, and advisors.

 - Setting up mentoring and academic success programs to support at-risk students.